SyDr/sdmm/README.md

 TODO
 ----
-- For portable build detect portable mode not by settings.json, but by other file (like portable with content ../../).
-- For portable build maybe allow to use just parent dir instead of 2 inderections (like <root>/MM instead of <root>/Tools/MM).
 - Write memory dump on crash (and inclue debug symbols?).
 - Improve screenshots display (use separate window?).
 - Use UPX or something else to reduce release binary size.